Curtain2020/Book2QA/README.md

 This project uses a virtual environment to manage dependencies.
 All required packages are listed in the `requirements.txt` file.
 To set up the virtual environment and install all dependencies, please follow the instructions below.
     ```

-## Contributing

-Contributions to Book2QA are welcome!
-Please refer to `CONTRIBUTING.md` for more details on how to submit pull requests, report issues, or make feature requests.

 ## License